Bipartite causal inference with interference, time series data, and a random network: Bipartite interference with time series observational data and a random network

-Under Assumption \ref{ass:indep1}, the treatment level of interventional units can be driven by their individual characteristics, characteristics of the outcome units, and general temporal trends such as those that alter the overall prevalence of treatment.
-Therefore, the permitted treatment assignment mechanisms allow for complex bipartite dependencies that relate units from the two ends of the graph.
-Specifically, it clarifies that confounding can arise not only from the covariates of the interventional units themselves, but also from the features of the network and outcome units that contribute to the assignment of the interventional units' treatment.
+Under Assumption \ref{ass:indep}, the treatment level of interventional units can be driven by the characteristics of the outcome unit of interest and general temporal trends such as those that alter the overall prevalence of treatment.
+Therefore, the allowed treatment assignment mechanisms accommodate complex bipartite dependencies between interventional and outcome units.
+In particular, this formulation recognizes that confounding may stem not only from the covariates of the interventional units, but also from features of the network and the outcome unit that influence treatment assignment.
+Furthermore, \cref{ass:indep} allows the formation of connections between the outcome unit and interventional units to depend on temporal trends, as well as on past characteristics of the interventional units, the outcome unit and the network.

-\begin{assumption}{(Unconfoundedness of the bipartite network).} The bipartite connection vector for unit $m_j$ is independent of the unit's potential outcomes given the treatment assignment, temporal trends $f(t)$, and characteristics of all interventional units, the outcome unit $m_j$, and their connections, i.e., \(\displaystyle P \big(\bm G_{t.j} |\mathcal{Y}_{tj}(\cdot), \bm{A}_t, f(t), \bm{X}^*,\bm{X}_{t.}, \bm{W}^*,\bm{W}_{tj}, \bm{P}^*,\bm{P}_{t.j.} \big) = P \big(\bm G_{t.j}|\bm{A}_t,f(t), \bm{X}^*,\bm{X}_{t.}, \bm{W}^*,\bm{W}_{tj}, \bm{P}^*, \bm{P}_{t.j.} \big).\) \end{assumption} This assumption states that how outcome unit $m_j$ forms connections with interventional units might depend on temporal trends, and characteristics of the units.
 It can also depend on the realized treatment level, which is relevant in applications where the overall treatment prevalence might lead to higher or lower outreach of the interventional units.
-The probabilistic formalization of unconfoundedness in Assumption \ref{ass:random_graph} implicitly assumes a random network generation.
+The probabilistic formalization of unconfoundedness in \cref{ass:indep} implicitly assumes a random network generation.
 That said, confounding can also arise in scenarios with a known and fixed network as illustrated in \cite{Doudchenko2020}, therefore our results are also applicable in that case.

-Assumptions \ref{ass:indep1} and \ref{ass:random_graph} allow for complex dependencies of the treatment and network processes on a very large class of covariates.
-We establish that, under these assumptions, the exposure that outcome unit $m_j$ receives from the interventional units' treatment through the bipartite network is unconfounded.
-This result holds for exposure mappings that are arbitrarily complex.
-(The proof is in Supplement A.)